soliditystudygroup/ERC20-Token/README.md

 # Gold Token

 The goal of this excercise is to create an ERC-20 Smart contract using the Open Zeppelin Libraries.
 You can test out your contract with `/tests/GoldToken-Test.js` these will help make sure your Contract passes the requirements.
 The test also shows how the javascript library [ethers](https://docs.ethers.io/v5/) interacts with the smart contracts.
 Try and understand what the tests are doing.
 Tests go hand in hand with solidity development.
-Solution is in branch `final`.
+Solution is in branch [final](https://github.com/soliditystudygroup/ERC20-Token/tree/final).

 # Requirements